python-acoustics/python-acoustics/README.md

 ## Installation

-Currently there are no packages available.

-The recommended method to install is to clone this repository

-`git clone git@github.com:python-acoustics/python-acoustics.git`

-and install this package in development mode

-`python setup.py develop`

-This way one can easily update to the latest version using

-`git pull`

-and running again

-`python setup.py develop`

-Alernatively, you can download the ZIP archive and install using

-`python setup.py install`
+The latest release can be found on PyPI and installed with `pip install streaming`.
+Otherwise, you can clone this repository and install with `pip install` or `pip install -e` when you want an editable install.

 ## Examples

 Several examples can be found in the `examples` folder.

+## Tests

+The test suite can be run with

+`python setup.py test`

+or

+`py.test`

 ## Documentation